zushicat/single-image-SRGAN/README.md

 You will find more useful links in the top comment section of srgan.py.

 The stored (trained) model (/model/image_generator_model.h5) aims to improve aerial photographs, but since this is an universal approach, you can train your own model on image types you intend to improve.

+**NOTE**
+There is a modified version for enhanced super-resolution ESRGAN available: https://github.com/zushicat/single-image-ESRGAN

 ### Examples